Jake McCarthy Player Props: Diamondbacks vs. Guardians

-Jake McCarthy and his .368 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.
+Jake McCarthy and his .361 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Cleveland Guardians and Tanner Bibee on June 18 at 4:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the Guardians.
+He racked up two hits (going 2-for-5) in his last appearance against the Guardians.

 Jake McCarthy Game Info & Props vs. the Guardians